Here we provide you with the all-important answers to some of the questions we are sure you have.

 Our Paediatrician of the Future document sets out how to improve quality, giving primacy to maximising learning opportunities through good supervision.
 This will be a challenge; the document won’t improve quality in itself, but it does clearly set out the agenda and direction.

-What will the College be doing to help support the implementation of Progress+?
+What has the College been doing to help support the implementation of Progress+?

-The College will be working with trainees, supervisors, Heads of School, Training Programme Directors, Trusts and Deaneries to rollout these exciting changes.
+The College has been working with trainees, supervisors, Heads of School, Training Programme Directors, Trusts and deaneries to roll out these exciting changes.

-We have already shared our Paediatrician of the Future guidance from October 2021, and published our good practice maps .
-We will continue to update these FAQs, as questions arrive, and you can email us on email@example.com.
+We have continued to update these FAQs, as questions arrive - and you can of course still email us on firstname.lastname@example.org.

 What is the difference between Progress and Progress+?
 Is this a completely new curriculum?

 Progress+ is not a new curriculum.
 The + signifies the changes we are making to the Progress curriculum and the accompanying syllabi to convert training from three levels to two levels.

 The current Progress curriculum has been re-structured into two rather than three levels, but the content remains broadly the same.
 Evidence that trainees have already linked to the Progress curriculum will be pulled across and re-tagged to the Progress+ curriculum so they will not lose any of their evidence.